awslabs/fhir-works-on-aws-deployment/README.md

 # fhir-works-on-aws-deployment

 FHIR Works on AWS is a framework to deploy a [FHIR](https://www.hl7.org/fhir/overview.html) server on AWS.
 This package is an example implementation of this framework.
 The power of this framework is being able to customize and add in additional FHIR functionality for your unique use-case.
-An example of this, is this implementation uses [DynamoDB](https://github.com/awslabs/fhir-works-on-aws-persistence-ddb).
-Say you don't want to use DynamoDB, you could implement your own persistence component and plug it into your deployment package.
+An example of this, is this deployment uses [Cognito and role based access control](https://github.com/awslabs/fhir-works-on-aws-authz-rbac).
+Say you would rather support [SMART on FHIR](https://github.com/awslabs/fhir-works-on-aws-authz-smart), you could swap out the authorization component and plug it into your deployment package.
+A sample of this swap out can be found on the [smart-mainline branch](https://github.com/awslabs/fhir-works-on-aws-deployment/tree/smart-mainline) of this repository.
 With FHIR Works on AWS you control how your FHIR server will work!

 ## Capabilities